 Note: The hours of a course is encased in parentheses (see example below).
 Scenario - Computer Science major is pursuing Cyber Security Concentration.
 The course, CS 381, is required in the baseline program and in the concentration.
 The student takes CS 381 once, the course is used both to satisfy the baseline program requirement and the concentration requirement.
 When totaling the hours for the degree, the hours for the overlapped courses can only be counted once and are applied to the concentration, minor, or secondary major, etc. If this leads to less than the minimum required 120 hours in the baseline program, an additional course(s) must be taken to make up the shortfall.
 There should be 120 distinct hours in the baseline program.

-merciani.
-There should be 120 distinct no.

-(CMP) CYBER SECURITY CONCENTRATE ION

-MinGPA 2.0.
-MinGrade C.

-CS 321 Principal of Information Security 3
+(CMP) CYBER SECURITY CONCENTRATION MinGPA 2.0.
+MinGrade C.CS 321 Principal of Information Security3CS 381 Computer Organization(3)

-CS 381 Computer Organization (3)